After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

 Without naming him, Sanders took direct aim at Biden during a rally on Tuesday in Vermont, criticizing Biden's 2002 Senate vote in favor of war in Iraq and his support for global trade deals that Sanders opposed.
 "We're going to win the Democratic nomination and we are going to defeat the most dangerous president in the history of this country," Sanders said, referring to Trump.

-Tallies after Tuesday showed Biden leading Sanders in delegates overall by 425 to 374.
-A candidate needs 1,991 delegates to win the Democratic nomination on the first ballot at the party's convention in July.
-In what would be Tuesday's biggest upset, Biden was projected by Edison Research to have won Texas, the largest prize after California.
+Tallies after Tuesday showed Biden leading Sanders in delegates overall by 433 to 388.
+A candidate needs 1,991 delegates to win the Democratic nomination on the first ballot at July's party convention.
+In Tuesday's biggest upset, Biden was projected by Edison Research to have won Texas, the largest prize after California.
 Sanders invested heavily in Texas and was counting on its Latino voters to propel him to victory.

 Sanders, the onetime front-runner who had hoped to take a big step toward the nomination on Tuesday, won Colorado, Utah and his home state of Vermont, Edison Research said.
 Biden, with overwhelming support from African-American, moderate and older voters, swept to wins in Alabama, Arkansas, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee and Virginia.

-Fox News and AP projected Sanders winning California, where 415 delegates are up for grabs.
+Fox News and the Associated Press projected Sanders winning California, where 415 delegates are up for grabs.
 Edison Research and other networks held off declaring a winner there as results trickled in.
-By late Wednesday morning, Sanders was ahead by 8.7 percentage points with almost 87% of precincts reporting.
-The campaign continues at an accelerated pace through the next two weeks, when nearly another 1,000 delegates are up for grabs, including the swing state of Florida on March 17.
+By early Wednesday afternoon, Sanders was ahead by 8.7 percentage points with almost 87% of precincts reporting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)